scientific-python/specs/spec-0000/index.md

 Core project endorsing this SPEC means that those projects encourage all projects across the Scientific Python ecosystem to limit how long they support older Python versions and older core packages versions.
-While core projects may wish to provide bug-fix releases of older versions, endorsing this SPEC does **not** imply that core projects will provide bug-fix releases during the full 2 year period after release.
+A core project endorsing this SPEC does **not** imply that that project will provide bug-fix releases for two full years after a release.
 As many of the core projects are volunteer projects with limited developer time, core package developers may often prioritize new features and enhancements over long-term package maintenance.